thinkful-ei-emu/Zane-Tara-Spaceful-Repetition-Client/README.md

 # Spaced Repetition Capstone

-## Setup

-To setup the application

-1. Fork and clone the project to your machine
-2. `npm install`.
-This will also install the application *Cypress.io* for running browser integration tests

-The project expects you have the Spaced repetition API project setup and running on http://localhost:8000.

-Find instructions to setup the API here https://github.com/Thinkful-Ed/spaced-repetition-api.

 ## Running project

 This is a `create-react-app` project so `npm start` will start the project in development mode with hot reloading by default.